Cabbagetown, Atlanta: History

 Accompanying the initialization of Atlanta's intown renaissance in the early 1990s, Cabbagetown underwent tremendous growth.
 As with many other east side neighborhoods, revitalization was sparked by an influx of artists in the 1980s, including Panorama Ray, who operated a photo gallery on the main drag, Carroll Street.
-Since his death in 1997, Carroll Street has become the home popular restaurants and serves as a neighborhood gathering spot.
+Since his death in 1997, Carroll Street has become the home of popular restaurants and serves as a neighborhood gathering spot.